Navigating the safe harbor paradox in human-machine systems: Discussion

-Permutation Importance analysis \cite{breiman2001random} is a computational method measuring the importance of a feature by determining the increase of the prediction error after the values of that feature are randomly permuted (a larger increase in error denotes a more important feature).
-In the context of our work, we apply Permutation Importance analysis on each of the models trained in cross validation, finally computing mean and standard deviation of the results; also, we aggregate categorical values encoded in one-hot variables in a unique feature, improving interpretability.

-In contrast, the SHAP method \cite{vstrumbelj2014explaining} \cite{datta2016algorithmic} \cite{lundberg2017unified}, named by the acronym of SHapley Additive exPlanations, computes the marginal contribution provided by each feature to the output for any given example, providing local interpretability.
+While the structural combined importance of the skill policy $c$ with the augmenting function $a$ in the context of a task presenting generalization difficulty $d$ emerges from the direct analysis of simulation data, it is interesting to better understand the relative importance of the other parameters that take part in the creation of economic value.
+To this end, we leverage introspection analysis on meta-models learned on our synthetic data by means of i) Permutation Importance analysis and ii) SHapley Additive exPlanations method (SHAP).
+Permutation Importance analysis \citep{breiman2001random} is a computational method measuring the importance of a feature by determining the increase of the prediction error after the values of that feature are randomly permuted (a larger increase in error denotes a more important feature).
+In the context of our work, we combine Permutation Importance analysis with cross validation, finally computing mean and standard deviation of the results; also, we aggregate categorical values encoded in one-hot variables in a unique feature, improving interpretability.
+In contrast, the SHAP method \citep{vstrumbelj2014explaining} \citep{datta2016algorithmic} \citep{lundberg2017unified}, named by the acronym of SHapley Additive exPlanations, computes the marginal contribution provided by each feature to the output for any given example, providing local interpretability.
 Then, global model explanations are obtained by aggregating Shapley values across all examples in the data set, suggesting which features are most influential overall, and how they impact the model's predictions.

-As the features $c$ and $a$ have a strong correlation by construction ($a$ assumes value $individual$ when $c \neq HM$ and either $mean$, $collaborate$ or $superpower$ when $c=HM$), to avoid compromising the response of permutation analysis and SHAP \cite{strobl2008conditional} \cite{lundberg2017unified}, we combine these features in a unique new variable called $c\_a$.
-Also, we drop the variables $delta_H$ and $delta_M$ because, by construction in this specific implementation, they are constant.
-Additionally, although their individual range is constrained to fit real-world cost dynamics, we keep all the variables $mc_c$ because they are free to combine each-other without any direct relationship, thus relaxing the condition set in the small-scale exploration illustrated in Section \ref{EDA_Individual_Simulations}.
-The adjusted Generalized Variance Inflation Factor (Adj.GVIF) \cite{fox1992generalized} for the new set of variables confirms the absence of correlation for each model (Adj.GVIF $\in [1.00, 1.01]$), thus allowing to proceed firmly.
+As the features $c$ and $a$ have a strong correlation by construction, to avoid compromising the response of permutation analysis and SHAP \citep{strobl2008conditional} \citep{lundberg2017unified}, we combine these features in a unique new variable called $c\_a$, which jointly represents skill policy and augmenting effects.